ros2/rmw_zenoh/README.md

 Then, start the `Zenoh router` after setting the `ZENOH_ROUTER_CONFIG_URI` environment variable to the absolute path of the modified config file.

+### Security

+Security is available in `rmw_zenoh` by means of access control, authentication and encryption.
+The [zenoh_security_tools](./zenoh_security_tools/) package contains a script to generate Zenoh configs with security configured along with documentation on its usage.

 ### Logging

 The core of Zenoh is implemented in Rust and uses a logging library that can be configured via a `RUST_LOG` environment variable.